 - An obstruction of foreign material in the intestinal tract

 - Metabolic disorders such as diabetes, kidney disease, and hyperthyroidism

-What Should I Do if My Cat Is Vomiting Clear Liquid?
+What Should I Do If My Cat Is Vomiting Clear Liquid?

-Some cat owners may describe their cat as 'puke-y' but it should be noted that frequent vomiting is never normal for a cat.
-Vomiting more than once a week is definitely a sign of problem.
+Some cat owners may describe their cat as "puke-y," but it should be noted that frequent vomiting is never normal for a cat.
+Vomiting more than once a week is definitely a sign of a problem.
 If your cat is vomiting clear liquid several times and/or in conjunction with other symptoms such as lack of appetite, weight loss, lethargy, or diarrhea, you should make an appointment with your vet right away.
-Your vet will want to start with a physical exam, checking your cat's vital signs and palpating your cat's abdomen.
-After a thorough examination, your vet may also want to run some tests, including blood work and x-rays.
+Your vet will start with a physical exam, checking your cat's vital signs, and palpating your cat's abdomen.
+After a thorough examination, your vet may also run some tests, including blood work and x-rays.
 Blood work will check your cat's organ function, making sure that there are no signs of liver disease or kidney disease, as well as your cat's red blood cell and platelet levels.
 An x-ray study will check for any fluid in the abdomen that could potentially be blood and it may also show intestinal gas patterns that could be indicative of a blockage.

 Depending on what your doctor finds, your cat may require hospitalization for fluid therapy and supportive care, or they may just need outpatient treatments and oral medications to take home.
 If your vet suspects an intestinal blockage your cat may require surgery to remove the blockage.